Joshsnz/coeus.ai/docs/KNOWN_LIMITATIONS.md

 # Known Limitations

-## Public Demo Limitations
+## Public package scope

-The public Coeus AI package is a portfolio/demo release.
-Some functionality may be limited because the full source, private configuration, API keys, internal test builds, and internal datasets are not included.

-Known limitations may include:

-- Model/provider functionality may require local configuration
-- Some project-aware features may require a loaded local project
-- Some advanced tool flows may be disabled or unavailable in the demo package
-- Runtime DLLs must remain beside `CoeusAI.exe`
-- The binary may be unsigned
+The public repository is not a full source release.
+It is a portfolio/demo package with documentation, public evaluation reports, and a compiled Windows GUI demo release.

+## Source availability

+The full source remains private.
+A private codebase review package can be shared on request, but it is not public.

+## Platform scope

-- The source code is not included
+The demo release is currently Windows-focused.

+## Evaluation scope

+The RepoGrounding reports are codebase-context benchmarks.
+They are not SWE-bench-style autonomous repair benchmarks and should not be interpreted as broad benchmark generalization.

+## Private harness

-- Headless mode is not included in this public release
+The headless evaluation harness exists in the private development environment and is not included in the public package.

----

-## Intended Scope
+## Performance notes

-This release is intended to demonstrate:

-- The native GUI application build
-- The architecture
-- The documentation
-- The project scope
-- The engineering capability behind the system

-It is not intended to be a fully open-source product release or a public CLI/headless testing package.
+Performance measurements should be interpreted only when tied to a specific build, machine, and scenario.
+Public performance claims should not be inferred from source-size metrics alone.